uber/cadence/docs/design/1533-host-specific-tasklist.md

-# Proposal: Resource Specific Tasklist
+# Proposal: Resource-Specific Tasklist

 Author: Yichao Yang (yycptt)

-Last updated: Apr.
-2019
+Last updated: April 2019

 Discussion at <https://github.com/uber-go/cadence-client/issues/697>

 ## Abstract

 Currently, there’s no straightforward way for a Cadence user to run multiple activities (a session) on a single activity worker.
-Although they have the option to explicitly specify a host specific tasklist name or manually execute special activities to get information about the activity worker, these approaches have limitations and are error prone.
-Besides running multiple activities on a single worker, a user may also want to limit the total number of sessions running concurrently on a single worker if those sessions consume some kind of resource of the worker.
-This document proposes several new APIs and their implementations so that a user can create sessions, execute activities and limit the number of concurrent sessions through simple API call.
+Although there is the option to explicitly specify a host-specific tasklist name or manually execute special activities to get information about the activity worker, these approaches have limitations and are error prone.
+Besides running multiple activities on a single worker, a user may also want to limit the total number of sessions running concurrently on a single worker if those sessions consume worker resources.
+This document proposes several new APIs and their implementations so that a user can create sessions, execute activities, and limit the number of concurrent sessions through a simple API call.

 ## Use Cases

 ### Machine Learning Model Training

-User can model the whole training process with multiple activities, for example, downloading datasets, data cleaning, model training and parameter uploading.
+A user can model the entire training process with multiple activities, for example, downloading datasets, data cleaning, model training, and parameter uploading.
 In this case, all activities should be executed by one activity worker.
-Otherwise, the dataset may be downloaded multiple times.
-In addition, as typically dataset consumes lots of disk space and model training requires GPU support, the number of total models training on a single worker should be limited.
+Otherwise, the dataset might be downloaded multiple times.
+In addition, as a dataset typically consumes a lot of disk space and model training requires GPU support, the number of total models training on a single worker should be limited.

 ### Service Deployment

 In this case, a session represents the deployment of a service to one worker and the number of concurrent deployments is critical.
-User can have control over that number by limiting the number of concurrently running sessions on an activity worker.
+A user controls that number by limiting the number of concurrently running sessions on an activity worker.

 ## Proposal

-The scope of the proposal contains only Cadence client.
+The scope of this proposal is limited to the Cadence client.
 Cadence server doesn’t need to be changed at all.
 The basic idea here is that we should write special workflow code for users to perform activity scheduling and worker monitoring, and expose simple APIs to users.
-Now that users don’t need to care about those implementation details, they can focus on their own business logic.
+Once users don’t need to care about those implementation details, they can focus on their own business logic.

 The proposal includes both API changes and implementations.
 It aims at solving three problems:

-1. How to ensure multiple activities are executed on one activity worker?
+1. How to ensure multiple activities are executed on one activity worker.

-2. How to limit the number of concurrent sessions on an activity worker?
+2. How to limit the number of concurrent sessions on an activity worker.

-3. How to carry over session information between different workflow runs?
+3. How to carry over session information between different workflow runs.

-The following sections will first go through the APIs exposed to users, provide some explanation on how to use them and some sample code.
-It should be very easy for any developer with previous cadence experience to understand those APIs and start using them.
+The following sections will first go through the APIs exposed to users, explain how to use them, and provide sample code.
+Any developer with previous Cadence experience should be able to understand the APIs and start using them immediately.
 After that I will explain the model behind those APIs and how they are implemented.

 ### API Changes